skensell/scottkensell.com/content/my_first_app.md

 Title: My first iOS app: Ten Movies
-Date: 2014-09-28 12:47
+Date: 2014-10-13 21:24
 Category: Objective-C
 Slug: my-first-app
 Author: Scott Kensell
-Summary: From idea to app store, this is the story of my first iOS app.
+Summary: I've finally got an iPhone app on the app store.

 Most developers make things to ease people's lives, to solve common problems, and to generally make the world a better place.
 Choosing the problem to solve can be quite the challenge if you really want to make an impact in the world.
 Fortunately, my goals aren't so lofty.
 First, I just want to solve a common problem in *my* world, and maybe in doing so it solves something for you too.